 top of page

-What is a 'design prompt', and why do you need one?
+What is a wireframe and why do you need one?

 That's certainly the impression I get from my own clients when they bring me in to tidy up work that other freelance copywriters have done.

-In some cases, your copywriter might also give you a rough wireframe and maybe a bit of a suggestion of what should go where.
+In some cases, your web copywriter might also give you a rough sketch of their ideas and maybe a bit of a suggestion about what should go where.

 But in terms of how the page might actually look, you're pretty much on your own.

-That's because many copywriters are completely removed from the design process and don't have a clue about how it works.
+That's because many copywriters are completely removed from the design process and feel uneasy about stepping on someone's toes.

-And yet, in many case, copywriters are in a better position than anyone to contemplate the reader journey and explain how this could work on a page.
+However, in many cases, copywriters are in a better position than anyone to contemplate the reader journey and explain how this could work on a page.
+Wireframes offer a simple solution – and they are easy enough for anyone to use.

-If your copywriter truly believes in the power of their words to guide people from one bit of copy to the next – or to a different part of your website, as needed – then why not tell you what they are thinking?
+If your copywriter truly believes in the power of their words to guide people from one bit of copy to the next, they are better positioned than anyone to give you a wireframe.

 But most don't.
 They're just not wired that way.